hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	}
 }
 {% endhighlight %}
 Interesting.
-First of all we can be sure that instance of type Wrapper always be the instance of type WrapperImpl.
+First of all we can be sure that instance of type Wrapper is the instance of type WrapperImpl.
 But we need to keep wrapped type somewhere to do safe upcast.
 Lets introduce special type container, which stores generic type marker with wrapped type.
-Also we need to rewrite WrapperImple to support it.
+Also we need to rewrite WrapperImpl to support it.
 {% highlight csharp %}
 public interface IGeneric<T, TCONTAINER>
 {